-Along with technology taking more space in our lives, for better or worse, a strong trend in luxury democratization has taken place the last 15 years.
+Along with technology taking more space in our lives, for better or worse, a strong trend in luxury democratization has been growing for the past 15 years.

-We will dig here the relationships between Technology and Luxury Democratization, deconstructing this trend to dig further and try to forecast where we are going from there.
+We will dig here the relationships between Technology and Luxury Democratization, deconstructing to dig further and try to foresee where is it going.

 WHAT IS LUXURY DEMOCRATIZATION?

 Luxury Democratization was defined by the Boston Consulting Group in 2002 as:

 "Middle-market consumers selectively trading up to higher levels of quality, taste, and aspiration."